Creating Enduring Memories for Our Children

 Protecting Your Child from the Sun's Harmful Rays, Part 3

 Kids need to play outdoors!
 They need to experience nature and get that Vitamin D. But at the same time, we want to protect our kids from the harmful UVA and UVB rays of the sun.
 As we learn about risk factors for Melanoma and how clouds and shade affect our exposure to those rays, we all want to know more ways we can protect our kids against these potentially deadly threats.
-Sun-Protective Clothing Sun-protective clothing is trending these days, but the price point may be a litt …
+Sun-Protective Clothing Sun-protective clothing is trending these days, but the price point may be a little daunti …

 read more